john-science/mazelib/docs/MAZE_SOLVE_ALGOS.md

 ###### Results

+* 1 solution
-1 solution only, not the shortest solution
+* not the shortest solution

-This algorithm does not solve imperfect mazes.
+* does not solve imperfect mazes

 ###### Notes

-To the human brain, this is the easiest possible way to solve a maze.
-Drunk college kids use this algorithm to solve corn mazes every year.
-But if we go purely by the number of lines of code, this is one of the hardest maze-solving algorithms to implement on a computer.
-Neat.
+To the human brain, this is the easiest way to solve a maze.
+Drunk college kids use this algorithm every year to solve corn mazes.
+But if we go by the number of lines of code, this is one of the hardest maze-solving algorithms to implement on a computer.
+Which is really interesting.

 ## Vocabulary

-1. __biased__ - a maze is biased if there are long runs and corridors more in the North/South or East/West directions.
-2. __cell__ - an open passage in the maze
+1. __cell__ - an open passage in the maze
-3. __grid__ - the grid is the combination of all passages and barriers in the maze
+2. __grid__ - the grid is the combination of all passages and barriers in the maze
-4. __perfect__ - a maze is perfect if it has one and only one solution
+3. __perfect__ - a maze is perfect if it has one and only one solution
-5. __sparse__ - a sparse maze has walls or passages thicker than the usual single unit width
-6. __wall__ - an impassable barrier in the maze
+4. __wall__ - an impassable barrier in the maze

 #####Go back to the main [README](../README.md)